Summer Training

 Applications are due for the summer training year as follows:

-• Regional courses: End of January
+• Common courses: End of January

 • Summer staffing positions: Mid-January

-• National courses: Beginning of December
+• Air cadet courses: Beginning of December

 When applying, all cadets above Proficiency Level One will have the opportunity to rank a first, second and third choice.